-- A brand is the set of ideas customers have about what your company stands for.
-A successful design is one that indicates your company’s personality and values to your target audience.
+- A brand is the set of customers’ ideas about what your company stands for.
+A successful design indicates your company’s personality and values to your target audience.

 - A brand is not just a logo!
-While a logo is a very important part of your brand, you can’t simply slap a cool logo on your company website and call it a day.
+While a logo is an essential part of your brand, you can’t simply slap a cool logo on your company website and call it a day.
 The logo should work in conjunction with the other visual aspects to achieve the vibe you want your customers to associate with your company.

 - A brand is made up of a brand identity system.
 Logos, colors, images, typography, and layout are all part of your brand identity system—they are visual cues that work together to convey your company’s personality.

-- This final point is crucial, and something that many don’t realize or fail to execute.
+- This final point is crucial and something many don’t realize or fail to execute.
 When it comes to branding, your content should also match the tone and objective set by your design, even though it’s not a visual aspect.

-Not everyone is an artist, but if you are in charge of branding your business, it’s important to think like one.
-The core purpose of design is to elicit a specific emotional reaction from your customers.
-All of the decisions you make in the design process (and there will be many!) should support what you want your customers to feel.
+Not everyone is an artist, but it’s essential to think like one if you oversee branding your business.
+The core purpose of brand design is to elicit a specific emotional reaction from your customers.
+All your decisions in the brand design process (and there will be many!) should support what you want your customers to feel.

-On Coastal Beverage Company’s new website, for example, we decided to put the menu in a unique block format in the center of the page, suggesting modernity and an innovative spirit.
-It also gave us the opportunity to associate the menu content with Instagram-inspired coastal images.
-To ensure use by the widest audience possible, we put the menu along the top as well for maximum functionality.
+For example, on Evolutions Dance Complex’s new website, we decided to put the menu in a unique block format at the top of the page, suggesting modernity and an innovative spirit.
+It also allowed us to associate the menu content with Instagram-inspired dance images and video.

-You should plan to redesign your brand periodically—it’s a huge part of staying relevant in your industry.
-While you don’t want to blindly follow trends, it’s important to keep your look contemporary while staying true to your company’s values and personality.
+You should plan to redesign your brand periodically—it’s a massive part of staying relevant in your industry.
+While you don’t want to follow trends blindly, it’s important to keep your look contemporary while staying true to your company’s values and personality.